JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 > of passing click handlers.
 If you want to optimize rendering performance, consider storing your functions in a variable
 > and passing them.
 >
+{type="tip"}

 ### Add state

-Instead of alerting the user, you can add a ▶ triangle to highlight the selected video.
-To do that, introduce some *state* specific to this component.
+You can add a ▶ triangle to highlight the selected video instead of alerting the user.
+To do that, introduce some _state_ specific to this component.

 State is one of the other core concepts in React.
-In modern React (using the so-called Hooks API), state is expressed using the [`useState` hook](https://reactjs.org/docs/hooks-state.html).
+In modern React (using the so-called _Hooks API_), state is expressed using the [`useState` hook](https://reactjs.org/docs/hooks-state.html).

 1. Add the following line of code to the top of the `videoList` declaration: